eLearning Design and Development

 You should share that knowledge with the team and be available to answer all their questions.
 Participate in at least the most needle-moving meetings to assess progress and adjust the process accordingly.

-- It’s highly interactive.
+AR in online learning is highly interactive.
 Instead of moving through the course one screen at a time, an AR eLearning app allows your staff to learn by interacting with the AR environment.
 This includes looking up information and reading it, manipulating virtual objects, listening to audio clips, or watching videos.

-- It’s highly realistic.
+The whole learning experience is highly realistic.
 This means virtual objects seem real and respond realistically when learners interact with them.
 It also means that the AR developer rendered those objects at a high frame rate that’s still high-performing.